fog/fog-google/README.md

 ## Important notices

- - As of **v0.1.1**, Google no longer supports Ruby versions less than 2.0.0.

 - As of **v1.0.0**, fog-google includes google-api-client as a dependency, there is no need to include it separately anymore.

 See **[MIGRATING.md](MIGRATING.md)** for migration between major versions.